xcellardoor/docker-browser-box/README.md

 - Send a pull request with your awesome features and bug fixes
 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

 ## Issues